ithrive/ithrive.github.io/studio-massage.md

 		<div class="row">
 			<div class="col-sm-6 col-sm-offset-3">
 				<h2 class="section_title section_title-full">Your session</h2><!-- .section_title -->
-				<p>Laura will take your case history, conduct a postural analysis and use range of motion and other orthopaedic assessments appropriate to your presenting complaint.
-We will then devise a treatment strategy tailored to you that may incorporate a range of techniques</p>
+				<p>At your initial session, Laura will take your case history, conduct a postural analysis and use range of motion and other orthopaedic assessments appropriate to your presenting complaint.
+We will then devise a treatment strategy tailored to you that may incorporate any of the above techniques.
+One hour is reccommended for your first appointment.</p>
 				<hr />
 			</div><!-- .col-sm-8 -->
 		</div>
 		<div class="row">
 			<div class="col-sm-4">
 				<div class="well well-product">
-						<h3>30 minutes</h3>
+						<h3>1 hour</h3>
 					<div class="cost">
-						<div class="cost_price">$65</div>
+						<div class="cost_price">$1005</div>
 					</div><!-- .cost -->
 				</div><!-- .well -->
 			</div><!-- .col-sm-8 -->